Perchta: Traditional narratives

 Initially, Perchta was the upholder of cultural taboos, such as the prohibition against spinning on holidays.
 In the folklore of Bavaria and Austria, Perchta was said to roam the countryside at midwinter, and to enter homes during the twelve days between Christmas and Epiphany (especially on the Twelfth Night).
 She would know whether the children and young servants of the household had behaved well and worked hard all year.
 If they had, they might find a small silver coin the next day, in a shoe or pail.
 If they had not, she would slit their bellies open, remove their stomach and guts, and stuff the hole with straw and pebbles.
 She was particularly concerned to see that girls had spun the whole of their allotted portion of flax or wool during the year.
 She would also slit people's bellies open and stuff them with straw if they ate something on the night of her feast day, other than the traditional meal of fish and gruel.

 The cult of Perchta, under which followers left food and drink for Fraw Percht and her followers in the hope of receiving wealth and abundance, was condemned in Bavaria in the Thesaurus pauperum (1468) and by Thomas Ebendorfer von Haselbach in De decem praeceptis (1439).

 Later canonical and church documents characterized Perchta as synonymous with other leading female spirits: Holda, Diana, Herodias, Richella and Abundia.

 Related beings

 Grimm thought Holda is her equivalent while the Weiße Frauen may derive directly from Berchta in her white form.

 The word Perchten is plural for Perchta, and this has become the name of her entourage, as well as the name of animal masks worn in parades and festivals in the mountainous regions of Austria.
 In the 16th century, the Perchten took two forms: Some are beautiful and bright, known as the Schönperchten ("beautiful Perchten").
 These come during the Twelve Nights and festivals to "bring luck and wealth to the people."
-The other form is the Schiachperchten ("ugly Perchten") who have fangs, tusks and horse tails which are used to drive out demons and ghosts.
-Men dressed as the ugly Perchten during the 16th century and went from house to house driving out bad spirits.
+The others are the Schiachperchten ("ugly Perchten") who have fangs, tusks and horse tails for the driving out of demons and ghosts.
+Men used to dress up as the ugly Perchten during the 16th century and went from house to house driving out bad spirits.